Oichkatzelesfrettschen/lites/README.md

 so the remainder of the setup can continue.
 The script requires root privileges and network access.

+You can also invoke `scripts/run-precommit.sh` which automatically installs `pre-commit` via pip when missing.

 Additional notes are kept in [`docs/`](docs/).